ewanbrinkman/multiship/README.md

 # multiplayer-pygame
-A multiplayer game in Python created using pygame and socket.
+A multiplayer game in Python created using the pygame and socket modules.